sen520/server/readme.md

 the server is used to execute the linux bash and it can Print results can be displayed in real time

+If the service is running in Ubuntu, remember to turn off the firewall on the response port.
+Also, when executing commands with SSH, you need to execute `nohup node /root/project/server/app.js &`

 - `npm i` to configure the environment

 - `npm start` to start the server